SELECTION OF QUESTIONS AND ANSWERS

 In the chi kung perspective, which is also the traditional Chinese medical perspective, all diseases are caused by energy blockage.
 Western medical perspective uses different names for the different types of energy blockage.

-In Western terms, if energy is blocked from inhibiting harmful micro-organisms from attacking a person, he is said to suffer from an infectious disease.
+In Western terms, if energy is blocked from inhibiting harmful micro-organisms, he is said to suffer from an infectious disease.
 If energy is blocked from working an organ normally, the patient is said to suffer from an organic disorder.
 If energy is blocked from flushing out negative emotions, he is said to suffer from psychological problems.

 Chi kung works at the root cause, which is energy blockage.
 Other Chinese therapeutic methods, like herbalism and acupuncture, which also deal with energy blockage, work at higher hierarchical order.
 An acupuncturist or a herbalist will find out where the energy is blocked, and applies acupuncture or herbs to clear the blockage accordingly.
 Hence, in other Chinese therapeutic methods, correct diagnosis is very important.